 - Sunlight: Pinworm eggs die when sunlight hits the surface where they are lying.
 Therefore, open the doors and windows to bring as much sunlight into the room as possible.

 - Don’t scratch: Even if the itch is irresistible and out of your control, ask the child not to scratch.
 Scratching a lot will lead to a rash and complicate the healing process.
-Moreover, if the child puts unclean finger in the mouth after scratching, it will lead to reinfection and they might not get better despite treatment.
+Moreover, if the child puts an unclean finger in the mouth after scratching, it will lead to reinfection and they might not get better despite treatment.
 You can also trim the child’s nails to reduce the after-effect of scratching.
 Also, let them wash their hands immediately after scratching.